victornas91/victornas91/README.md

 ### 🔭 Goals for 2022-2030
 - Finish all the degrees I'm currently pursuing.
-- Begin a Masters Degree and then a PhD in Computer Science (focusing on Formal Languages or Mathematics for ML), Mechatronics Engineering (Embedded Systems), Mechanical Engineering (Digital Twins for Industrial Automation, Thermodynamics Simulations or Additive Manufacture), Aerospace Engineering (Electronics for Aerospace or Propulsion), Information Technology (AI for Games) and Electrical Engineering (Smart Robots or Embedded AI).
+- Begin a Masters Degree and then a PhD in Computer Science (focusing on Formal Languages or Machine Learning), Mechatronics Engineering (Embedded Systems), Mechanical Engineering (Digital Twins for Industrial Automation, Thermodynamics Simulations or Additive Manufacture), Aerospace Engineering (Electronics for Aerospace or Propulsion), Information Technology (AI for Games) and Electrical Engineering (Smart Robots or Embedded AI).
 - Become an advanced programmer in C# and Python.
 - Get certifications for Cloud Computing and Information Security.
 - Get a job at: Apple, Canonical, Red Hat, NASA, Lockheed, Google, Tesla, Sega :D